nicholasvad/flask_on_godaddy/README.md

 def hello_world():
     return 'Hello World online!'
 ```
 Beware changes to these files when you stop and start the app.
-I took copies of these just in case restarting the Python app caused them to be replaced; it did happen somehow once.
+I took copies of these just in case restarting the Python app caused them to be replaced; it did happen once somehow.

 When you create an app, GoDaddy creates a virtual environment.
 This is in the directory:\
 `/home/username/virtualenv/my_app_directory/<your Python version>` \
-Use this command to activate your virtual environment:\
+Use this command to activate your virtual environment:
 ```
 $ source source /home/username/virtualenv/my_app_directory/3.7/bin/activate && cd /home/username/my_app_directory
 ```